 Cases which have been determined by the Court in the past have been based on expert advice and resident submissions and all involve site inspections.
 The Court also uses Acting Commissioners with arboricultural or related expertise.
 A review of cases displayed on the Land and Environment Court website shows the Court is taking a balanced and considered approach to matters which it addresses.

 The community of Mosman values its trees and Urban Forest assets.
 Council protects and manages trees on public and private property in Mosman through its Urban Forest Policy and Local Environmental Plan.
 While Council is happy to provide information to residents on tree management in Mosman it will not become involved in disputes between neighbours.
 Council will provide assessments on trees where a permit application has been submitted for pruning or removal.
 Assessments do not provide comment on whether a tree is a hazard to persons or property.

-Part 3 of SEPP (Vegetation in Non-Rural Areas) 2017, through the use of Preservation of trees or vegetation in Mosman’s Development Control Plans, is used by Council manage the pruning and removal of trees on both Council and private land.
+State Environmental Planning Policy (Biodiversity and Conservation) 2021, through the use of Preservation of trees or vegetation in Mosman‘s Development Control Plans, is used by Council manage the pruning and removal of trees on both Council and private land.

 - All trees which:

 - are 5m or more in height; or